-By Marlon Wilkinson.
-Last Updated 8th August 2022.
+By Lewis Lennon.
+Last Updated 9th November 2022.
 In the sections that follow, you will read a full guide to making a compensation claim for a Vibration White Finger (VWF) injury.
 Within this guide, you will learn about many of the causes of this condition, and why you may be eligible to make a claim for it.
 We also cover employers’ liability, and how to get your claim started.

 If you need some advice about making your claim or have any other kind of question, please speak to one of our claims team on 0161 696 9685.
 They will be able to explain how we can assist with your claim and answer any questions that you might have.